avoidwork/tenso/README.md

 ### JWT
 JWT (JSON Web Token) authentication is stateless and does not have an entry point.
 The `auth(token, callback)` function must verify `token.sub`, and must execute `callback(err, user)`.

+With this authentication strategy there is no way to retrieve the password; it's expected that the client have the `secret` and other optional values as out of band information.

 ```
 {
 	"auth": {